-NHS Health Improvement Specialist, Tim Holmes, 44, from Guidepost in Northumberland, took part in Dry January three years ago and after feeling the benefits, decided to give up booze for good.
+NHS Health Improvement Specialist, Tim Holmes, 45, from Guidepost in Northumberland, took part in Dry January four years ago and after feeling the benefits, decided to give up booze for good.

-“I actually started my ‘dry’ month just before Christmas as I thought I’d see how I’d get on.
-Half way through January, I realised that I just hadn’t missed alcohol at all and that gave me the motivation to continue through to my holiday that May.
+“I never intended to give up drinking altogether, but half way through January I realised that I hadn’t missed alcohol at all so I decided to extend my alcohol-free period by a couple of months.
+I found cutting out alcohol much easier than I thought I would and this gave me the motivation to continue through to my holiday that May.
 Once my holiday was over and I’d made it that far, I decided just to keep going.

 “I’m generally into my health and fitness and like going to the gym so I’ve always considered myself a healthy person.
 Alcohol was a part of my life before but I only ever really drank on nights out, perhaps a couple of times a month.

 “When I made the decision to give up alcohol altogether, I had discussions with my friends and explained what I was doing and why.
 They were supportive but some did feel it would be a big move.
 But I think they’ve realised what a positive decision it’s been for me and it’s definitely changed our conversations around alcohol.

 “Some of my friends have even started to cut back on the amount of alcohol they drink and now choose to drink either low alcohol or alcohol free products when we are out together.
 I definitely think having a wider range of these types of products encourages people to cut back and even have drink free days.
 A couple of my friends and some work colleagues are also doing Dry January this year, which is fantastic.
 It is great to see more people thinking about their relationship with alcohol and how it can affect them.